inigoazcue/github-slideshow/_posts/0000-01-02-inigoazcue.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is a slide that I'm bot sure if its going to work Use the left arrow to go back!
+This is a slide that I'm not sure if its going to work Use the left arrow to go back!